-Table 4.12-Gu idance Material: Required Airc raft Systems and Equipment (i)-(iii) (Intentionally ope en) (iv) areas of the airc The requirements for hand-held fire extinguishers in this specification are applicable only to areas of the aircraft other than the flight deck.
-Specific requirements for the flight deck are found in Table 4.11 (iv) (a). imber of hand-held fire extinguish he Authority and is typically based ry.
-The following list provides the typical minimum numbers of hand-held fire extinguishers be on aircraft passenger seats: Seats installed Number of fire extinguishers Seats installed Number of fire extinguishers 7 to 30 One (1) 301 to 400 Five (5) 31 to 60 Two (2) 401 to 500 Six (6) 61 to 200 Three (3) 501 to 600 Seven (7) 201 to 300 Four (4) 601 or more Eight (8) (v) The intent of this specification is to ensure crash axes and/or crowbars are installed in accordance with: Applicable certification requirements (e.g. aircraft type certification or for issuance of the Air Operator Certificate); Applicable security requirements. (vi) This specification aircraft structure n is normally satisfied by the insta , such as a "Grimes Light."
-Operators wishing to utilize flight crew member flashlights to conform to the specification this specification need to demonstrate the means of ensuring the carriage, accessibility serviceability of such flashlights. (vii-ix) (Intentionally ope en) (x) It is important to note that this specification does not refer to a specific ACAS II software version and that technical requirements related to the required ACAS software version vary widely and may be based on one or more of the following criteria: • Date of issue of an aircraft's individual certificate of airworthiness; • Deadline for initial equipage or retrofit set by an applicable Authority; Area(s) of operation, including operations over the high seas or under the jurisdiction of an authority other than the Authority of the operator; Type of airspace (e.g. RVSM).
-Technical guidance for the operational requirements applicable to ACAS II is contained in one or more of the following documents as relevant to the operations conducted by the operator: ICAO Annex 10, Volume IV; FAA InFO (Information for Operators) 12010 dated 06/26/12; oklet "Introduction to TCAS II Vers FAA Adv visory Circular AC 120-55C (Air C 03/18/13; • Commission Regairspace usage i gulation (EU) No 1332/2011 of 16 equirements and operating proce (xi) (Intentionally ope en)
+Table 4.12-Gu uidance Material: Required Airc raft Systems and Equipment (i)-(iii) (Intentionally ope • (iv) The requirements for hand-held fire extinguishers in this specification are applicable only to areas of the aircraft other than the flight deck.
+Specific requirements for the flight deck are found in Table 4.11 (iv) (a).
+The minimum number of hand-held fire extinguishers required for passenger aircraft is determined by the Authority and is typically based on the number of passengers the aircraft is authorized to car i on the number of passerigers the all chart is t provides the typical minimum nu ımbers of hand-hel d fire extinguishers based Seats installed Number of fire extinguishers Seats installed Number of fire extinguishers 7 to 30 One (1) 301 to 400 Five (5) 31 to 60 Two (2) 401 to 500 Six (6) 61 to 200 Three (3) 501 to 600 Seven (7) 201 to 300 Four (4) 601 or more Eight (8) (v) The intent of this specification is to ensure crash axes and/or crowbars are installed in accordance with: Applicable certification requirements (e.g. aircraft type certification or for issuance of the Air Operator Certificate); Applicable security requirements. (vi) This specification is normally satisfied by the installation of a fixed light or torch attached to the aircraft structure, such as a "Grimes Light."
+Operators wishing to utilize flight crew member flashlights to conform to the specifications of this specification need to demonstrate the means of ensuring the carriage, accessibility and serviceability of such flashlights. (vii-ix) (Intentionally ope en) (x) version and that widely and may l note that this specification does note that this specification does not technical requirements related to be based on one or more of the following save of an aircraft's individual certofor initial equipage or retrofit set of operation, including operations thority other than the Authority of aircraft of a RNSM) the required ACA ollowing criteria: rtificate of airworth by an applicable A over the high seas S software version vary iness; Authority; Type of airspace (e.g. RVSM).
+Technical guidance for the operational requirements applicable to ACAS II is contained in one or more of the following documents as relevant to the operations conducted by the operator: ICAO Annex 10, Volume IV; FAA InFO (Information for Operators) 12010 dated 06/26/12; FAA Booklet "Introduction to TCAS II Version 7.1" dated 02/28/11; FAA Advisory Circular AC 120-55C (Air Carrier Operational Approval and Use of TCAS II) dated 03/18/13; Commission Regulation (EU) No 1332/2011 of 16 December 2011 - "Laying down common airspace usage requirements and operating procedures for airborne collision avoidance." (xi) (Intentionally ope en)